Living with wildlife

 Living with and enjoying our unique natural environment and the wildlife it supports comes with some challenges.
 Here are some tips for what to do when you encounter wildlife in the Macedon Ranges.

-Native animals move through the landscape for breeding, foraging and migration.
+Wildlife move through the landscape to breeding, forage for food and migration.
 Rural roadsides provide food, refuge and protection from predators.

-- If an animal becomes trapped or seems distressed, clear a path to allow it to escape.
+• If an animal is trapped, clear a path for escape.

 If you find an injured animal: